Polyratings/polyratings/README.md

 ## Setup

-Since this repository is organized using lerna setup is a little different than standard js projects.
+Since this repository is organized using Nx setup is a little different than standard js projects.

 Install top level JS dependencies